 Do you love trying out new fragrances?
 If so, then you’ll love making your own perfume with essential oils!
 It’s a fun and easy way to create a unique scent that is perfect for you.
 In this blog post, we will discuss the benefits of using essential oils for perfume, and how to make your own fragrance using these natural ingredients.
 I must admit I’ve gone off mass market, synthetic perfumes & much prefer natural scents.
-Maybe you’re the same?
-Let’s get started then…!
+It’s well known that we’re attracted to certain fragrances more than others & in fact there’s the whole fascinating world of pheromones to discover!
+These are scents which we can’t smell but can influence behavior (wow!) – you can learn more about these on TruePheromones.com.
+Imagine creating your own scent which can also decrease anxiety, increase confidence & help people be drawn to you!

 Research Your Ingredients